Getty Images/iStockphoto

 As service agents engage with customers on various channels, such as email, social media and product review websites, ChatGPT can help them quickly formulate responses to complaints and reviews.

-For example, a service agent can ask ChatGPT to write an email response to an angry customer, and the chatbot will do it -- typically with the professional and empathetic tone that organizations expect their agents to use.
+For example, a service agent can ask ChatGPT to write an email response to an angry customer, and the chatbot will do it -- typically in the professional and empathetic tone that organizations expect their agents to use.

 A screenshot from ChatGPT that shows how the tool can generate detailed responses to customer complaints.

 ChatGPT also lets users dictate the length of responses, which can help them craft short-form responses for social media and product review comments.
-For instance, a user could ask ChatGPT to write them a response to a negative customer review in 500 characters or fewer.
+For instance, a user could ask ChatGPT to write a response to a negative customer review in 500 characters or fewer.

 A ChatGPT screenshot that shows how users can ask the tool to keep its response within fixed character counts.